US Summer & Back to School Info

 Website login information for families is emailed in mid-July, when we roll the student class lists over to the 2019-20 academic year.
 The website login gives families single-sign-on access to MyBackPack and online classrooms from the website, but you do not need a website login to access your MyBackPack account; you can simply login directly to MyBackPack.

-The online bookstore via Follett opened July 17.
+The online bookstore via Follett will be open in mid-July.
 Logging in to Follett will allow you to view the book list and access the online bookstore for your student via your My BackPack account.
 Click here to view an instruction page that will walk you through the process of viewing and ordering your child’s books.
 Please note, you do not have to use Follett, but please ensure you obtain the proper book based on the ISBN number.
 Additionally, please pay attention to the “Section Note” section of each course page, as there may be important details regarding a particular course’s books.